Incentives (✔ Local, ✔ State, ✔ Federal)

 Film Incentives

 Sumter County has received its Camera Ready designation from the Georgia Department of Economic Development.
-What this means to you is that we are trained to work with production companies to provide one-on-one local assistance.
-In addition, we know the perfect location for your shoot and can provide help and insight when it comes to film permits, lodging, etc.
+This means we are trained to work with production companies to provide one-on-one local assistance.
+In addition, we know the perfect location for your shoot and can provide assistance and insight on film permits, lodging, and more.

 In July 2020, Business Facilities Magazine ranked Georgia as the No.1 state for motion picture and TV production.